zkaramanlis/universal_favorites/README.md

 ## Features

 - **Keep your favorites browser independent.
-Sync between Firefox, Edge, Chrome, and all Chromium varients**
+Sync between Firefox, Chrome, and all Chromium variants**
-- **Tested on mobile browsers that accept extensions, like Firefox and Kiwi**
+- **Supported on mobile browsers that accept extensions, like Firefox and Kiwi**
 - **Unlimited Folder Structure, No Paid Only Features**
 - **Keep Your Favorites Under Your Control.
 No anonymous servers, just a file in your Google Drive.
 Delete or Edit as you wish**
 - **Free**